How Do Modern Railroad Signaling Solutions Help Increase Rail Capacity?

 In fact, the core goal for the signaling designer is to calculate a safe distance for the trains moving at a particular speed followed by each other.
 It is much easier to identify this parameter and optimize capacity for trains moving at the same speed and, preferably, synchronously.
 In most cases, an increase in throughput becomes a real challenge through the trains’ speed differential, and we need to consider every detail when choosing the optimal way of modernizing the signaling system.
 After a detailed survey of the landscape, turns and slopes, electricity, connectivity, and so on, experts say if the target capacity can be reached within a line through railroad signaling solutions.

-Replacing the whole system of the rail line
+Replacing the whole system of the rail line with modern railroad signaling solutions

 The replacement of the entire block signaling system with the digital system suits projects with very high speeds and train frequency required.
 It is performed mostly in two cases: